Find Affordable College Courses

 57 Yearly Graduations

 University of California - San Diego comes in at #20 on our list of the most popular colleges offering master's degrees in public policy.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 57 people received their master's degree in public policy from UCSD.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 57 people received their master's degree in public policy from UCSD.
+Of these students, 55% were women and 26% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in public policy at University of California - San Diego make a median salary of 61,558.

 Below are some popular majors that are similar to public policy that offer master’s degrees.